adamcobabe/mrv/doc/source/develop.rst

 ***************
 Making Releases
 ***************
-TODO: Although there is a build and release sysetm, at the time of writing ( |today| ), it was not used to create the release you have.
+Although there is a build and release sysetm, at the time of writing ( |today| ), it was not used to create the release you have.
 It will be revised and documented for 1.0.0.

 Building Docs